KazaiMazai/SwiftletModel/README.md

 1. The business logic of the app allows the related entity to be missing.
 For example: a message may not have an attachment.

 2. Data is missing because we haven't loaded it yet.
-If the source is a backend or even a local storage there is almost certainly a case when the app haven't received the data yet.
+If the source is a backend or even a local storage there is almost certainly a case when the app hasn't received the data yet.

 3. The logic of obtaining the data implies that some of the data will be missing.
 For example: a typical app flow where we obtain a list of chats from the backend.
 Then we get a list of messages for the chat.
 Even though a message cannot exist without a chat, a message model coming from the backend will hardly ever contain a chat model because it will make the shape of the data weird with a lot of duplication.